Welcome from our Chair & Chief Executive

 - publishing statutory & advisory guidance as required to assist RSLs and local authorities to build capacity and drive improvement;

-- working with others, including Scottish Fire & Rescue Service, HSE, OSCR, Audit Scotland, SPSO, Care Inspectorate, investors in social housing and the Scottish Government.
+- working with others, including Fire & Rescue Scotland, HSE, OSCR, Audit Scotland, SPSO, Care Inspectorate and the Scottish Government.

 We will be transparent by:

-- publishing proportionate and detailed engagement plans for every RSL and local authority; and
+- publishing proportionate engagement plans for every RSL and local authority;

-- publishing our regulatory judgement in engagement plans for all RSLs
+- publishing our regulatory judgement in engagement plans for all RSLs; and

 We will act effectively and proportionately by: